dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

     ------------------

 First, we will work in tool mode (`dockstore tool`).
-We recommend you first `dockstore tool refresh` to ensure the latest GitHub, Bitbucket and Quay.io information is indexed properly.
+We recommend you first `dockstore tool refresh` to ensure the latest GitHub, Bitbucket, GitLab and Quay.io information is indexed properly.

     $ dockstore